What do people do when they don’t feel like cooking and want to get out of the house? They go out to eat.

 Here are two ways to prevent the drop-off that happens when a requested reservation isn’t available:

-Let’s face it: Even the most skilled hostess can’t analyze thousands of potential table assignments at once and then make a floor plan optimized for optimum success...unless your hostess is Jonah Hill Moneyball caliber.
+Let’s face it: Even the most skilled host can’t analyze thousands of potential table assignments at once and then make a floor plan optimized for optimum success.

 And those VIPs with particular table preferences?
 Or reservations that come in with special notes?
 You can choose to hard assign those at any time to override the algorithm.